 The RTA conciliator will open the discussion and invite each party to make an initial statement.
 They’ll acknowledge the statements, identify issues, encourage open discussion and explore the options.

-Step 7 – Go to QCAT if a resolution isn’t reached.
+Step 5 – Go to QCAT if a resolution isn’t reached

-If you can’t reach agreement, you will be issued with a Notice of Unresolved Dispute and you will need to apply to QCAT for a formal decision.
+If you are unable to reach agreement, you will be issued with a Notice of Unresolved Dispute to facilitate an application to QCAT for a formal decision.